forio/Epicenter.jl/README.md

 end
 ```

 In this case we've defined everything in one module called `MiniDa`.
-We've got a global instance of `MiniDaModel` called `minida` which contains information about run and forecast results, along with a globl `curr_year`.
+We've got a global instance of `MiniDaModel` called `minida` which contains information about run and forecast results, along with a global `curr_year`.
 Also notice that we have `runmodel` and `forecast` which do some simple calculations and store the results.

 ### Set parameters and run the model